 A Scottsdale AZ guardianship lawyer who can explain the Arizona guardianship laws might be a useful asset when you wish to become a guardian or conservator for a person under the age of 18, or who may be rendered incapable of taking care of themselves.
 Our guardianship attorneys are well-versed in the complexities that often encompass guardianship.
-Guided by years of experience and a passionate zeal to get the results our clients our looking for, we would be happy to discuss your needs at the earliest convenience.
+Guided by years of experience and a passionate zeal to get the results our clients are looking for, we would be happy to discuss your needs at the earliest convenience.
 To schedule your consultation with a guardianship lawyer in Scottsdale AZ, please call our firm today.

 In general, there are two reasons you might want to consider getting guardianship over another person.
 The first is to manage assets on behalf of a minor child in the event his or her birth parents are no longer able to care for them.
 The second is to make legal, financial, and healthcare decisions for an adult who is incapable to do so for himself or herself.

 How a Scottsdale AZ Guardianship Lawyer May Help

 A lawyer is there to help you understand the role, responsibility, and obligation of a guardian.
 Should you decide to carry through with the commitment, a Scottsdale AZ guardianship lawyer may begin the process by preparing the initial pleadings for filing with the court as well as any further attachments.
 Your lawyer can also represent you during the hearings and court proceedings, thereby ensuring the right steps are taken.

 Once the initial hearing has been carried out, your lawyer can assist in the preparation for trial, if necessary.
 Should the guardianship be appointed during the hearing, a Scottsdale AZ guardianship lawyer can help prepare supplemental reporting such as the guardianship report, initial inventory, subsequent accounting report, and so forth.
 You may also receive further guidance on your responsibilities, as well as assistance when it comes time to terminate the proceeding.

 Our attorneys are well-versed in legal issues and concerns encompassing guardianship.
 Some of these include: